kendricktang/connect_four/README.md

 ## Analytics

-Analytics reads from the redis server.
+Analytics is stored in the redis server.
+Running the script `analytics.py` will push data into a mysql database for your pleasure.
+You won't have to run that script manually.

 ## How to run